dnfield/flutter_svg/README.md

 Android Drawables in `/assets/android_vd` are pulled from Android Documentation and examples.

-The Flutter Logo created based on the Flutter Logo Widget © Google.
+The Flutter Logo was created based on the Flutter Logo Widget © Google.

 The Dart logo is from [dartlang.org](https://github.com/dart-lang/site-shared/blob/master/src/_assets/images/dart/logo%2Btext/horizontal/original.svg)